comp110-lytle/comp110/site/exercises/one-shot-battleship copy.md

     WHITE_BOX: str = "\U00002B1C"
 ~~~

-Since loops are new to your repertoire, in this exercise we will give you a general strategy for accomplishing this task.
+Since loops are new to your repertoire, we will give you a general strategy for accomplishing this task.
 Your job will be to translate this plan in English into working Python code.

+1. First, come up with a result box `str` similar to how you did in EX01, which will either be a red or white box depending on the correctness of the user's guesses.
-1. First, establish a counter variable to keep track how many times you've iterated through the loop.
+2. Then, establish an `int` counter variable to keep track how many times you've printed a row.
-2. _While_ the counter variable is less than the size of the grid you specified, do as follows:
+3. _While_ the row counter variable is less than the size of the grid, do as follows:
-    1. Test to see if the user guess for row is equal to the counter + 1 (remember, this is because the counter starts at 0).
+    1. Test to see if the user's row guess is equal to the row counter + 1——(remember, this is because counters start at 0).
-        1. If so, create a another counter variable to count how many times you've printed a row.
+        1. If so, create a `str` to store your emoji string for a singular row.
-            1. You'll also want to create a `str` to keep track of your emoji boxes.
+        2. Also create a column counter variable to keep track of how many times you have concatenated an emoji box to the row string.
-            2. _While_ your row counter variable is less than the size of the grid, do as follows (creates a row):
+            1. _While_ your column counter variable is less than the size of the grid, do as follows:
-                1. If the user guess for column is equal to the counter + 1, concatenate the user guess box (red or white)
+                1. If the user guess for column is equal to the counter + 1, concatenate the result box (red or white) to the row string.
-                2. Else, add a blue box.
+                2. Else, concatenate a blue box to the row string.
-                3. After the test, increase your row counter variable by one so that you do not have an infinite loop.
+                3. After the conditional, increase your row counter variable by one so that you do not have an infinite loop.
-            3. Once the loop completes, print the emoji string. (one row is outputted)
+            3. Once the loop completes, print the emoji string (one row is outputted).
+    2. Otherwise:
-        2. Otherwise, still create the row counter variable and the `str` variable, but this time, use the following `while` loop logic:
+        1. Still create the column counter variable and the `str` variable for a row of emojis, but this time, use the following `while` loop logic:
-            1. _While_ the row counter variable is less than the size of the grid, do the following:
+        2. _While_ the column counter variable is less than the size of the grid, do the following:
             1. Concatenate a blue box.
-                2. Increment your row counter variable by one to avoid an infinite loop.
+            2. Increment your column counter variable by one to avoid an infinite loop.
-            2. When you exit the while loop, print the emoji string.
+        3. When you exit the while loop, print the emoji string (one row is outputted).
-    2. Increment your first counter variable by one to avoid an infinite loop.
+    2. Increment your first row counter variable by one to avoid an infinite loop.

 Once you have completed this part of the program, your output should look as follows (should the secret row be 3 and secret column be 2.)